solaris007/rev-battery-pack/README.md

 The BMS will be used for monitoring charging and discharging the battery.

 DO NOT USE THE BMS IN BY-PASS MODE (i.e. only for charging the battery):

-- While the ESC (VESC) adds current discharge protection, but based on user-settings
+- The ESC adds additional current discharge protection, but it's exactly that: additional.
+It's not meant to replace the robust discharge/undervoltage protection of a BMS.
-- If the user (you!) makes a configuration mistake protections may be removed
+- If the user (you!) makes a configuration mistake protections may be removed, since this is a simple memory setting
-- If the ESC has a fault or can't read its EEPROM, protections may be removed
+- If the ESC has a fault or EEPROM gets corrupted (by age or external factors), protections may be removed
-- Switching out the battery is dangerous without discharge protection
+- Switching out the battery is dangerous without discharge protection.
+Battery terminals should always be protected.
-- BMS cannot monitor regenerative current and adds no regen-charge protection
+- Most ESCs perform poor regenerative current monitoring
+- **An ESC won't provide over-voltage protection, or provide correct Li-ion charge algorithms**

 ### Wiring & Strips
 Consult [current capacity list](datasheets/current_capacity.png) to size parallel/series connections between cells.